-Additional worksheets for analyzing artefacts and autobiographical texts are found here
+Worksheets for analysing artefacts and autobiographical texts are available here

 Working with Catalogue Records

-Archival items in the VHEC Collection are described individually in catalogue records along with digital images of the item.
-Alternately, aggregations of the records can be explored by browsing the Finding Aids
+Archival items are described individually in catalogue records along with digitized reproductions of the item.
+Aggregations of the records can be explored by browsing Finding Aids

 .
-These records make it possible for students to independently investigate the creation, ownership, appearance, use and history of any document, photograph or other archival material in the collection.
+These catalogue records make it possible for students to independently investigate the creation, ownership, appearance, use and history of archival material in the VHEC's holdings.
 This helps students place materials in their historical context and discover for themselves the unique Holocaust story they represent.

 Linking to Related Items in the Collection

-The individual record for each item in the catalogue contains links to other items in the collection with the same subject matter (called "access points").
-The individual record also contains links to "related holdings" arranged by place, historic event, people and organizations.
-Exploring links to related items gives students the opportunity to compare how different sources of historic evidence speak to common themes, historic events, people and/or places.
+The catalogue record for each item includes links to other items in the collection with the same subject matter (called "access points").
+Catalogue records also contain links to "related holdings" arranged by place, event, people and organization.
+Exploring links to related items gives students the opportunity to compare how different sources of evidence speak to common themes, historic events, people and/or places.